Alipiosss/tiktok-statistical-analysis/README.md

 > Note: This notebook is prepared to be run in a **Jupyter Notebook** environment.
 > If you're using Google Colab or another platform, you may need to manually upload the dataset.

-## ⚠️ Disclaimer
+## 🛡️ License

-This project was developed as part of the Google Advanced Data Analytics Certificate on Coursera.
+This project is for educational purposes under the guidelines of the Google Advanced Data Analytics Certificate.
+No commercial use intended.

-The dataset and general structure (including the hypothesis test scenario and guiding questions) were provided by Coursera for educational purposes.

-All Python code, data exploration, statistical analysis, visualizations, and interpretations in this repository were independently developed by the author based on the exercise instructions.

-To respect Coursera’s content policy, no proprietary course materials (e.g., full instructions or internal content) are included.

-## 📄 License

-This project is released under the **CC0 1.0 Universal License**.

 ## 📬 Contact